NyokabiKamau/phase2-codeChallenge-Bank-of-FlatIron/README.md

 ### Installations:
 * Run <code>npm install</code> on the terminal

+* Run <code>npm install -g npm</code> This will make sure you have the newest version of npm.
+Once this is installed, you should be able to run the npx command.

 * Run <code>npm init</code> to add the node modules and json package files

 * Run <code>npx json-server --watch db.json</code> on your terminal to start the backend json server
    * (This enables the user to view the list of films and access their content on the browser and buy tickets)

    * or

    * <code>npm start</code>

 * Open a new terminal and navigate to code_challenges
 * Open Visual Studio Code:
     - Run <code>code .</code>